DmitryMyadzelets/epicx/journal/week 22.md

 ## Week 22 - Compare Peltier in air, vacuum, with CPU cooler
 ### Risistance of Peltiers
 Resistance of Peltier elements has to be measured at about 1kHz, to avoid thermoelectric effect.
-No LCR meter was found around, so we use a sine signal generator, amplifier and a resistance bridge with a regular multimeter.
+No LCR meter was found around, so we use a sine signal generator, amplifier and a voltage divider with a general purpose multimeter.

 AC resistance of a PE-16 is caculated as: $Rp = (Ua \cdot R / Ur) - 1$,
 where:
 - Ua - Amplifier output voltage
 - Ur - Bridge resistor voltage
-- Rp - AC resistance of the peltier module
+- Rp - AC resistance of the Peltier module
+- R - Resistance of the voltage divider

 One measurements for a PE-16:
 | Ua, mV | Ur, mV | Rp, Om |